velopack/velopack.fusion/for-js/README.md

 ✅ You're Done!
 Your app now has auto-updates and an installer.
 You can upload your release to your website, or use the `vpk upload` command to publish it to the destination of your choice.

-Read the Velopack documentation at [https://velopack.io/docs](https://velopack.io/docs) for more information.
+Read the [Velopack Documentation](https://velopack.io/docs) or the [Velopack JS Reference](https://velopack.io/ref/js/) for more information.